 So how do you find the elusive Petoskey stone?

 About 350 million years ago, Michigan was actually located near the equator, and a warm, shallow, tropical sea covered the land.
 Here, massive colonies of rugose coral (hexagonaria percarinata) thrived in reefs.
-It is the fossils of these corals that make a Petoskey stone.
+It is the fossils of these corals in the coral colony that make a Petoskey stone.

 Petoskey stones are unique rocks that sport a tightly-packed hexagonal pattern all over their surface.
 This pattern is the fossilized pattern of the prehistoric rugose corals.

-Each hexagon on a Petoskey stone was once a coral polyp and the dark center of each one was once the mouth, which used tentacles to feed the coral.
+Each hexagon on a Petoskey stone was once a coral polyp and the dark center of each one of the coral polyps was once the mouth, which used tentacles to feed the coral.